fefe982/DeMangleVC/special_symbols.md

 ``[thunk]:public: virtual void * __thiscall four::`vector deleting destructor'`vtordisp{-4,0}' (unsigned int)``

 Generated function for `delete[]` expression, and can be put into the `vftable` if the destructor is virtual.
-When it is put into the `vftable`, it may need a thunk ot adjust the `this` pointer.
-The thunk is the second version of the example above.
+When it is put into the `vftable`, it may need a thunk to adjust the `this` pointer.
+The thunk is the second version of the examples above.

 It calls the destructors of every element, then calls `operator delete[]` or `operator delete` to release the memory.

 The parameter is a flag which determines where to destruct one or all elementer, and whether to call `operator delete` or `operator delete[]`.
-The flas is set according to how the function is called.
+The flag is set according to how the function is called.
 For example, for `delete[]`, all are deleted and `operator delete[]` is used.
 When it is called from the `vftable` by `delete`, `operator delete` is used.

 ## `default constructor closure`